 “But we do see people today who may have a large spreadsheet, with lines and lines of numbers, but with no information.
 It’s that old cliché: data rich, information poor,” she says.

 “But business intelligence shouldn’t just be about throwing numbers out on a page.”

 Today, leaders need data to be practical, meaningful, and actionable for their business to continually improve safety and compliance.

 First, let’s understand how measurement can support your organization’s safety and performance goals.

 Why You Should Care About Measurement In Your Company

 The simple act of measurement increases workers’ motivation to perform.
 You can also spark a sense of healthy competition when you’re using the right data.

-Measurement supports and coaches people towards greater success.
+In this way, measurement supports and coaches people towards greater success.
 If what’s being measured has been chosen the right way, this is going to help the company, departments, teams and individuals all become safer.